|

 IMPALA (International

-place different importance on occupational skills, family reunification, and
+on occupational skills, family reunification, and cultural and ethnic

-immigration policy.
-There are no comprehensive, cross-nationally comparable
+There are no comprehensive, cross-nationally comparable data on immigration

-data on immigration policies and no systematic method for classifying,
+policies and no systematic method for classifying, measuring, and comparing

-academic disciplines.
-The IMPALA Database is a collaborative project,
+IMPALA Database is a collaborative project, bringing together social

 of Luxembourg, the University of Amsterdam, the London School of Economics, and the University of Sydney.